ibrahimWassouf/studyGale/_posts/2023-07-30-introspection.md

 of steps that you take to reach from the starting state to the end state.
-For example, I usually know when I have a question down, whether it be to code a data-structure or solve a floating point number conversion by being able to see the steps that I have to take from the very beginning till the very end where I have derived my answer.
+For example, I usually know when I have a question down, whether it be to code a data-structure or solve a floating point number conversion, when I'm able to see the steps that I have to take from the very beginning till the very end where I have derived my answer.
 Take the time to really discern when you feel like you really know a topic versus when topics feel a little fuzzy.